Indian aid to Africa

 Indian aid to Africa is aid provided by the Government of India to African governments.
 India provides development assistance to Africa through lines of credit, capacity building, duty free and preferential market access, educational scholarships, and humanitarian assistance.
-Between 2002 and 2021, India provided over US$51 billion in concessions to African countries.
-India donated 150 metric tons of medical aid to 25 African countries to help fight the COVID-19 pandemic, and supplied over 24.7 million doses of COVID vaccines to 42 countries in Africa as of February 2021.
+Between 2010 and 2024, India provided over US$ 13 billion in concessional aid and grants to African countries.
+In addition, India donated 150 metric tons of medical aid to 25 African countries to help fight the COVID-19 pandemic, and donated over 24.7 million doses of COVID vaccines to 42 countries in Africa as of February 2021.

 History

 India's development co-operation with Africa began in 1949, just two years after its independence, when it provided 70 educational scholarships for students to study in India.
 Co-operation grew further after the 1955 Bandung Conference, a meeting of Asian and African states most of which were newly independent.
 India was the first Asian country to become a member of the Africa Capacity Building Foundation (ACBF).

 At the first India–Africa Forum Summit in 2008, India pledged $5.4 billion in development assistance to African countries.
 It pledged an additional $5 billion at the second India–Africa Forum Summit in May 2011.
 The Pan-African e-Network project was launched on 26 February 2009.
 It is an information and communications technology (ICT) project between India and the African Union that seeks to connect the 55 member states of the Union through a satellite and fibre-optic network to India and to each other to enable access to and sharing of expertise between India and African states in the areas of tele-education, telemedicine, Voice over IP, infotainment, resource mapping, meteorological services, e-governance and e-commerce services.
 The project is often described as Africa's biggest ever in the ICT sector and is expected to extend ICT infrastructure to rural and previously underserved areas.
 The second phase of the project called e-VidyaBharti (Tele-education) and e-ArogyaBharti (Tele-medicine) was launched on 7 October 2019.
 The Indian Foreign Ministry contracted Telecommunications Consultants India to implement the project.

 In May 2017, India and Japan proposed building an Asia-Africa Growth Corridor (AAGC) to boost economic development in region.
 As of May 2019, 42% of all lines of credit extended by India had been extended to African countries.

 Over 13 current or former African heads of state and government are graduates of Indian educational and training institutions including Mozambique President Filipe Nyusi, Nigerian President Muhammadu Buhari, and former Tanzanian President Samia Suluhu Hassan.
 Six current and former chiefs of armed forces in Africa have received training at Indian military institutions.